Matthew Yen: Early life

 Spending his early childhood in the countryside of Nantou, Yen grew up in Minsheng community in Taipei since his student years.
 He once dreamed of becoming a professional baseball player.
 In 1972, he heard Da Yu Lo's “Xian Xiang 72 Bian 現象72變" for the first time at his cousin's house, and was deeply amazed by the music.
 Since then, he grew into the habit of reading the lyrics pamphlet first when listening to a music album.
 Growing up, Yen was deeply influenced by Chinese pop music in the 1990s, and a large amount of his pocket money was used to buy cassettes and CDs.
-He is also a fan of anime; his favorite mangas are "Saint Seiya" by Masami Kurumanda and "H2" by Mitsuru Adachi, and he loves all kinds of horror video games.
+He is also a fan of anime; his favorite manga are "Saint Seiya" by Masami Kurumanda and "H2" by Mitsuru Adachi, and he loves all kinds of horror video games.

 Career

 Early career

 Yen started writing lyrics at the age of thirteen.
 During his studies at the National Chengchi University, he met Hsiao-Wen Ting through participating in the Golden String Award competition, and was further signed as a lyricist.
 In planning to fully devote himself to songwriting without any concerns about the future, he volunteered to serve an extra 6 months of military service as a navy receiver and went to the United States for training.
 During the period in the States, Yen released his first hit song, “Feng Yi Yang De Nan Zi 風一樣的男子” by Daniel Chan.

 After serving the army, Yen joined Linfair Records and Fishes Music as A&R. The first album he participated in was Christine Fan's "Fan Fan's World 范范的世界".